-However, if you’re new to Linux or are switching to Linux from Windows, you’ll want an OS that is GUI-focused like Windows.
-There are many different distributions of Linux out there, with some aiming to replicate the look and feel of Windows.
-The goal of this is to make transitioning relatively painless.
-With Linux boasting improved hardware support, long term stability and a wider range of software applications, there is no better time to try it!
+If you’re new to Linux or are switching to Linux from Windows, you’ll want an OS that is GUI-focused like Windows.
+There are many different distributions of Linux, and some aim to replicate the look and feel of Windows.
+This helps during the transition from Windows, since you don’t have to fight with an unfamiliar interface.
+With Linux boasting improved hardware support, long term stability, and a more comprehensive range of software applications, there is no better time to try it!

-In this roundup we’ll introduce you to the best Linux distributions for those switching from a Windows environment.
+In this roundup, we introduce you to the best Linux distributions for Windows users looking to switch to Linux.

 Robolinux is an interesting distro that is gunning for Windows users in a big way.
-Most folks are aware that Linux users can run Windows programs in a virtual machine like WINE.
-If you’re migrating to Linux from Windows and want to bring all of your programs, files and settings with you, there wasn’t an easy option … until now.
-Cue Robolinux.
+Most folks are aware that Linux users can run Windows programs in WINE.
+If you’re migrating to Linux from Windows and want to bring all of your programs, files, and settings with you, Robolinux can help.

-Robolinux includes Stealth VM, a virtual machine that they claim can run any Windows program without any lag.
+Robolinux includes Stealth VM, a virtual machine that it claims can run any Windows program without any lag.
 In addition, Robolinux has a tool that allows you to clone your entire Windows C drive.
-This means you can migrate all your pre-existing programs and data.
+This means you can migrate all your preexisting programs and data.
 While Robolinux is free, the developer is asking for donations for the cloning tool.

-Solus is another great Linux distro that is best for beginners and Windows users alike.
-It features a beautiful user interface that is intuitive to beginners and children.
+Solus is another excellent Linux distro that is best for beginners and Windows users alike.
+It features a beautiful user interface that is intuitive for beginners and children.
 It also carries most of the Windows DNA, making it a perfect replacement for Windows.
-For example, it has a Software Center that allows you to manage all your installed apps and is more or less like the control panel in Windows.
+For example, it has a Software Center that allows you to manage all your installed apps and is more or less like the Windows control panel.

-It also ships with a host of pre-installed apps including Mozilla Firefox; Files, that resembles Files Explorer in Windows 10 for managing documents; and GNOME MPV for controlling media playback.
-Solus is also highly customizable with every tweak designed to deliver a cohesive computing experience.
+It also ships with a host of preinstalled apps, including Mozilla Firefox; Files, which resembles Files Explorer in Windows 10 for managing documents; and GNOME MPV for controlling media playback.
+Solus is also highly customizable, with every tweak designed to deliver a cohesive computing experience.